lmu-cmsi3520-fall2022/assignments/graph-db.md

 The same notes and suggestions remain from before:
 - Make sure to divide the implementation work relatively evenly within your group.
 Most groups have four (4) members and there is plenty of work to spread around.
 Let each member “run point” on some set of tasks so that someone is on top of things but of course allow yourselves to help each other.
 - Once more, do _not_ commit dataset files to the repository—they may be too large for that.
 Provide links instead.
 Edit _.gitignore_ to avoid accidental commits.
-- Not everyone’s computer might have enough storage or other capacity—AWS is an option but watch your credits; or, designate someone as the “host” for doing work and find ways to collaborate over a screenshare and (friendly) remote control of a classmate’s screen.
+- Not everyone’s computer might have enough storage or other capacity—if necessary, designate someone as the “host” for doing work and find ways to collaborate either in person or over a screenshare with (friendly) remote control of a classmate’s screen.

 ## How to Turn it In
 Commit everything to GitHub.
 Reiterating the deliverables, they are: